#WellnessWednesday

 Be the one to help by taking these five action steps6:

-• Ask if they are thinking about suicide.
-A common myth that asking about suicide causes suicide, but it’s actually the opposite!
-Asking brings awareness and normalizes asking for help which is a big preventer of suicide.
+- Ask if they are thinking about suicide.
+A common myth is that asking about suicide causes suicide, but it’s actually the opposite!
+Asking brings awareness and normalizes asking for help, which is a big prevention of suicide.

-• Help them connect with support and resources like the suicide prevention hotline, therapy, the school counselor, and/or community supports.
+- Help them connect with support and resources like the suicide prevention hotline, therapy, the school counselor, and/or community support.
 Help them identify who their trusted adults are and how to get in contact with them if they need help.

 CRISIS RESOURCES